masak/sambal/README.md

 * Develop two nice skins
     * one called "sushi" which is mostly black/white/green
     * one called "chocolate mint" which is brown/light green
+    * one called "radishes" which is light red/white/light green

 Long term roadmap: